PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 <li> Each team member took up tasks and estimates required to finish the application and user stories were updated accordingly. </li>
 <li> As a team we listen carefully to each other and provide feedback was given to the team members on the final DB design, architecture deiagn, UI wireframes </li>
 <li> Each member is treated with respect and we are taking small measurable steps to complete the project in the given time.</li>

+#### Priyanka - Communication, Feedback, Respect, Simplicity

+<li> Each team member set to a task for the week and updates were made on the Jira board accordingly. </li>
+<li> We gave and received feedback on the final DB design, architecture deiagn and UI wireframes. </li>
+<li> Each review/suggestion from a team member is taken seriously and effectively.</li>
+<li> We are taking small measurable steps to complete the project in the given time.</li>